Collective Against Islamophobia in France: Critics

 In France, the definition of the term Islamophobia has been subject to debates; according to the CCIF, Islamophobia is not an opinion but an offense.
 The use of the term has been criticized, by personalities such as Salman Rushdie, Manuel Valls, Caroline Fourest, Éric Zemmour, because it can in practice invalidate all criticism against Islam and indirectly institutes a ban on blasphemy.
 However, the CCIF does not use the term in this acceptance of criticism of Islam, but for hostility towards Muslims.
 The term is used in French courts for convenience, even if it does not appear namely in Law of France.
 The article 24 of the Press Law of 1881 gives legal ground in case of incitement to discrimination, hatred, or violence, against a person or a group for belonging or not belonging, to an ethnicity, a nation, a race, a religion.

 Critics such as the journalists Caroline Fourest, Eugénie Bastié, Mohamed Sifaoui, Zineb El Rhazoui, the politician Marine Le Pen, or the political scientist Gilles Kepel, have accused the CCIF of having links to the Islamist group Muslim Brotherhood, or to have an Islamist agenda, which is denied by the organisation.
 With the controversial Marwan Muhammad, suspected of connivence with radical Islamism, who was spokesperson from 2010 to 2014, and then executive director in 2016 and 2017, came the first criticisms against the CCIF.
-According to an ancient specialist of Islam in the Minister of the Interior, Bernard Godard, the CCIF is autonomous, receive no aid from Muslim brotherhood.
+According to a former specialist of Islam in the Minister of the Interior, Bernard Godard, the CCIF is autonomous, receive no aid from Muslim brotherhood.
 The newspaper Le Monde has checked its own archives of articles about CCIF from 2004 to 2020, and wrote that it is "often described as an association fighting anti-Muslim racism, never as a propagator of Islamism".

 According to Timothy Peace, lecturer in politics at the University of Glasgow: "In its annual reports, the CCIF regularly points the blame at French politicians of all ideological stripes for encouraging 'political Islamophobia' and at the French government in particular for its inability to condemn this.
 Perhaps unsurprisingly, this organisation itself has come in for heavy criticism for its attempt to link political discourse with acts of discrimination and abuse."